 (602) 689-3749 | email@example.com

 Ariel is an Arizona native, having grown up in downtown Phoenix.
-She recently graduated with a BS in Nonprofit Leadership and Management, and has always volunteered within nonprofits since a young age.
+She graduated from ASU with a BS in Nonprofit Leadership and Management, and has always volunteered within nonprofits since a young age.
 She volunteered with Trees Matter while a freshman at ASU and is glad to come back as part of the team.
 Ariel values the importance of trees and other plants native to the desert southwest, and is particularly interested in ensuring that they thrive in a rapidly growing urban setting.
 While she’s excited to see how fast Phoenix has been growing both culturally and economically in recent years, she believes Trees Matter can have a great impact on making sure this growth happens in the most sustainable way.
 She loves traveling, drawing, yoga, and live music.
-Ariel’s favorite tree is the Citrus sinensis because of its orange blossoms.
+Ariel’s favorite tree is the Citrus sinensis, because of its orange blossoms.

 (602) 618-5529 | firstname.lastname@example.org